 Learn More

-The Clinical Informatics Committee of the CAP also provides further informatics information and resources on the Clinical Informatics Resource Center, including recorded webinars, published materials, and news and updates on artificial intelligence.
+The Informatics Committee of the CAP also provides further informatics information and resources on the Clinical Informatics Resource Center, including recorded webinars, published materials, and news and updates on artificial intelligence.